prody/ProDy-website/tutorials/watfinder_tutorial/heterogeneousPDBs.rst

 We can increase the number of molecules ``numC`` to 10 to see which places are especially important for water bridging.
-Now, we will see only two the most significantly preoccupied water position across the heterogeneous stuctures of p38 MAP kinase.
+Now, we will see only two: the most significantly preoccupied water positions across the heterogeneous stuctures of p38 MAP kinase.